 Other Causes of Being Disoriented

 Not all disorientation occurs during anxiety attacks.
-Some people feel disoriented when they wake up in the morning, and in rare cases they may feel disoriented for no reason at all.
+Some people feel disoriented when they wake up in the morning.

 Because of the risks of disorientation and the rare health issues that can cause it, anyone experiencing that type of confusion without co-occurring anxiety symptoms should talk to a doctor.
 While it may still be caused by anxiety, it's often risky to leave that up to chance.